zyang01/zyang01.github.io/_posts/2024-12-03-on-theological-nuke.md

 ---
 title: On a Theological Nuke
 date: 2024-12-03 11:13:56 +0000
-tags: [christbro,salvation,theology]     # TAG names should always be lowercase
 ---

 I believe a friend of mine just helped me build a theological nuclear bomb.